HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 ## 2024-02-16 Session 1 (1h)

 Read up on on mechanics for BLE connections in the book Intro to Bluetooth Low Energy [(Afaneh, 2023)](references.md#afaneh-2023).
 Learned about *connection events* where the peripheral and central exchange packets during a connection, and that there is a pause between connection events known as the *connection interval*.

+## 2024-02-17 Session 1 (2h)

+Updating GCC through MSYS2 on the home computer.
+Had issues getting the latest GCC version to become the default.
+Getting latest GCC and updating the PATH environment variable to point to the MSYS2 folder did not help.
+What seemed to work in the end was to delete old MINGW folders from some previous installation.